MicrosoftDocs/powerbi-docs/powerbi-docs/service-report-subscribe.md

 ## Considerations and troubleshooting

 * Dashboards with over 25 pinned tiles, or 4 pinned live report pages, may not render fully in subscription e-mails sent to users.
 Subscriptions to dashboards over these number of tiles aren't blocked.
 However, they're considered unsupported if you encounter issues.
 Consider modifying them accordingly to fall within a supported range.
-* Please note that this is the time the subscription job will start, but it may take up a few minutes until the e-mail is delivered to your inbox in certain scenarios.
+* This time is when the subscription job starts.
+It may take up a few minutes until the e-mail is delivered to your inbox in certain scenarios.
 * On rare occasions, e-mail subscriptions may take longer than fifteen minutes to be delivered to their recipients.
 If this happens, we recommend running your data refresh and e-mail subscription at different times to ensure timely delivery.
 If the issue persists, please contact support.
 * For dashboard email subscriptions, if any tiles have row-level security (RLS) applied, those tiles don't display.
 * For report email subscriptions, if the dataset uses RLS, you can create a subscription for yourself.
 You can't subscribe others to a report with row-level security (RLS) applied.